 - 3+1 Health Sciences (pre-Pharmacy and pre-Clinical Lab Science), a program integrating a senior-year, off-campus residency at a School of Pharmacy or School of Medical Technology.

 Why Study Chemistry at Concord?

-- Students in Concord's chemistry program will get hands-on experience with modern chemistry instruments much earlier and more often than students at larger universities.
-Small class sizes allow students to get to know faculty closely and there are many opportunities for doing undergraduate research with our faculty members.
+- Modern lab equipment.
+Students in Concord's chemistry program get hands-on experience with modern research instruments much earlier and more often than students at larger universities.

 - Small class sizes.
 Students to get to know faculty closely.

 - Undergraduate research.
 Work with Concord faculty in chemistry, physics, and environmental geosciences to discover the unknown.